vizia/vizia-book/src/quickstart/layout.md

         .gap(Pixels(20.0));
     })
     .inner_size((400, 100))
-    .run();
+    .run()
 }
 ```

 <img src="img/layout.png" alt="A vizia app showing two buttons and a label"/>

 ## Understanding the layout system
 The layout system used by vizia is called [morphorm](https://github.com/vizia/morphorm) and can achieve results similar to flexbox on the web but with fewer concepts to learn.
-With morphorm there is only space and size.
 Vizia determines the position and size of views based on a number of layout properties which can be configured.
-A detailed guide of the layout system can be found [here](../basic/layout/layout.md).
+A detailed guide of the layout system can be found [here](../layout/layout.md).

 <!-- ### Layout Type
 The children of a view will be arranged into a stack.
 The `layout-type` property determines how children of a view will be arranged.
 There are two variants: